GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 <details>
   <summary>e.
-Remove current anitivirus solution on the device</summary><br>
+Remove current antivirus solution on the device</summary><br>

   1. Open **Terminal** and run `mdatp health`.
   2. Note down the displayed **org_id**.

   ?> If this command does not return anything, it confirms that your device does not have Microsoft Defender.
-Proceed to onboard your device in to SEED.
+Proceed to onboard your device to SEED.

   3. Identify the organisation of the Defender or the antivirus on your device.

-  ?> Refer to [Organisation IDs and organisation mapping](faqs/organisation-ids-and-mapping) for identifying your Defender or antivirus organisation.
+  ?> Refer to [Organisation IDs and organisation mapping](faqs/organisation-ids-and-mapping.md) for identifying your Defender or antivirus organisation.

   4. Based on the organisation, choose the required step from the following:
     - If your organisation id corresponds to WOG, contact [GCC2.0 team](mailto:gcc2.0_support@tech.gov.sg), to get the offboarding script for macOS.